The Young Patronesses of the Opera/Florida Grand Opera

 How the competition Began…

 Our Voice Competition was founded in 1972 by one of our YPO founding members and retired soprano opera singer, the late (and greatly missed) Irene Patti (Mrs. Irene Patti Swartz Hammond) .
 Since that time, YPO has assisted many young opera singers as they pursue their careers by awarding thousands of dollars in prize monies.
-This financial assistance may be applied by singers to their undergraduate or graduate education or for other expenses incurred in the pursuit of an operatic vocal career, such as role preparation, continuing vocal study, language study, publicity photos, or other audition expenses.
+This financial assistance may be applied by singers to their undergraduate or graduate education for other expenses incurred in the pursuit of an operatic vocal career, such as role preparation, continuing vocal study, language study, publicity photos, or other audition expenses.

 In 1988 the Young Patronesses of the Opera, under its president, Renee Gross, joined forces with the Florida Grand Opera to create a truly prestigious national competition.
 The competition is advertised, and applications are available online and sent to opera young artist programs and major music schools.
 Due to the amount of funds available for awards, this has become a sought-after competition.